skhrg/Penn-Summer-Computing-Training/1_Basic_unix_command_line_and_bash/Instructions.md

 Note that using the `-l` flag on `ls`, eg `ls -l`, will show you the permissions and ownership of all the files and sub-directories.

+One user `root`, has control of everything on the system.
+The `su` command lets you switch users (eg `su root`) to become the root user, for doing administrative things.
+Alternatively, `sudo [command]` will let you run just one command with root privileges.
+Unless you own or become involved in maintaining the system, you are unlikely to use either of these, but should know they exist.
+If for some reason, someone set up a system where no password is needed for either (or you know the password), be careful as you *can* break things using this (for example, the infamous `rm -rf /`).

 ## Exercise
 Partner up.
 First, figure out together how to read the permissions printed when you `ls -l`, using the resources above or whatever else you find.